 On the Titlis there are a total of 17 restaurants, bars and snack bars, which are arranged on an overview page according to the mountains and railroad accesses.

-The Panorama Restaurant Titlis is located at 3020 m above sea level near the top station.
+The Panorama Restaurant Titlis is located at 3020 meters above sea level near the top station.
 Open daily until 4:30 pm, the restaurant is barrier-free and offers free Wi-Fi.
 Swiss cuisine is served.
-Once a month, a candlelight dinner with fondue chinoise is held here
+Once a month, a candlelight dinner with fondue chinoise is held here.

-Mövenpick Ice Cream Bar offers daily 12 ice cream specialties, freshly baked waffles, hot drinks or Asian noodle soups.
+The Mövenpick Ice Cream Bar offers 12 ice cream specialties daily, freshly baked waffles, hot drinks or Asian noodle soups.

-The Ski Hut Stand is a rustic restaurant with service, offering regional specialties and wines accompanied by country music.
+The Skihütte Stand is a quaint restaurant with service, offering regional specialties and wines accompanied by country music.
 Inside, three tiled stoves warm you, and deck chairs can be used on the terrace.
 This restaurant is open daily from the beginning of December to the beginning of May.

-The Gasthaus Gerschnialp offers space for up to 180 people and opens daily in summer already from the end of April.
+The Gerschnialp Inn can accommodate up to 180 people and opens daily in summer as early as the end of April.